The California Truck Accident Lawyers of Arash Law Are Dedicated to Helping Victims Recover Maximum Compensation

 - Fire Trucks and other Emergency Vehicles — While emergency vehicles are usually not as heavy as a cargo truck, they can be even more dangerous, due to their driving patterns.
 Emergency vehicles will often drive on the wrong side of the road or through red lights.
 They squeeze through precarious gaps in traffic and make other dangerous driving moves in order to reach emergencies quickly.
 This can be dangerous to other drivers on the road.
 While an emergency vehicle is granted the right of way when it is using lights and siren, the driver must still drive in a reasonably safe manner.
 Many well-intentioned emergency workers forget this duty in their rush to reach the scene of an emergency.

 - Flatbed Trucks — Flatbed trucks carry many different kinds of heavy equipment and cargo.
 When these loads are not secured properly, they can endanger everyone near the truck.
-Logs, pipes, and other cargo have been known to crash through windshields and kills drivers traveling behind the truck.
+Logs, pipes, and other cargo have been known to crash through windshields and kill drivers traveling behind the truck.
 Use caution when traveling behind any type of flatbed cargo load.
 You do not know how secure it is.
 If the driver or transit company neglected their duty to secure the load properly, an experienced truck accident attorney can prove that they are responsible for compensating your injuries and losses.

 - Farm Trucks and Equipment — Harvesters, livestock haulers, and other farm equipment can also cause accidents.
 These large, bulky vehicles require truck drivers to slow down.
 Drivers must also be especially careful when they have live animals – such as horses – with them.
 Failure to do so can make them liable for injuries you sustain in an accident.